autistic-symposium/blockchain-science-rs/README.md

 <br>

-to subscribe to inverse perpetuals and futures info, select `3`:
+select `3` to open a websocket and subscribe to the following topics:

 ```
-🐊 welcome to coingator 🪙. type your option:

-➡ 3: sub to public inverse perpetual info topics
-```

-<br>

-This will open a websocket with bybit and subscribe to the following topics:

-```
     - orderbook l2 25, 200
     - trades
     - insurances
     - instrument info
     - k-lines
     - liquidations
+```

+<br>

+example output:

+```

 ```

 <br>